kurafuto/kyubu/README.md

 * The `Register()` function returns a `(bool, error)` tuple, explaining whether your packet registration was successful, and if not, why it failed.
-* There's `MustRegister()`, which is exactly the same as Register, but will panic if registration fails for whatever reason. `kyubu/cpe` uses this.
+* There's `MustRegister()`, which is exactly the same as Register, but will panic if registration fails for whatever reason.
+Kyubu uses this internally.
 * Want to override existing packets?
 Set `kyubu/packets.AllowOverride` to `true`.
   You'll then be able to replace existing packets via the `Register()` function.